wordofwarning/wordofwarning.org/current/2022-springsummer/proto-type/index.md

 #### Websites
 <a href="http://proto-type.org" target="_blank">proto-type.org</a> · <a href="http://facebook.com/prototypetheater" target="_blank">Proto-type on Facebook</a> · <a href="http://twitter.com/Proto_type" target="_blank">@Proto_type</a>

-#### WTFWednesday
-As this is a Pay What You Decide event, we know some people who book tickets won't turn up on the night so we send out more tickets than there are places.
-We do our best to get the numbers right but we advise you arrive early to ensure you get a seat!
-We don't often have to disappoint people but if we can't fit you in we will try to offer you tickets to another show in The Lowry that night.

 <small><span style='font-variant: small-caps'>[back to top](/current/2022-springsummer/proto-type)</span></small>